Wigner–Weyl transform: Inverse map

-The Weyl quantization of polynomial observables
+Weyl quantization of polynomial observables

 While the above formulas give a nice understanding of the Weyl quantization of a very general observable on phase space, they are not very convenient for computing on simple observables, such as those that are polynomials in $q$ and $p$.
 In later sections, we will see that on such polynomials, the Weyl quantization represents the totally symmetric ordering of the noncommuting operators $Q$ and $P$.

 For example, the Wigner map of the quantum angular-momentum-squared operator L2 is not just the classical angular momentum squared, but it further contains an offset term −3ħ^{2}/2, which accounts for the nonvanishing angular momentum of the ground-state Bohr orbit.

 Properties

 Weyl quantization of polynomials

 The action of the Weyl quantization on polynomial functions of $q$ and $p$ is completely determined by the following symmetric formula: